ktsnkmrcom/gazo/README.md

 ### Flags

---src : File name of png image. (default "temporary")
---alt : Word to insert into image.
-Alphabetic characters only. default is no insertion. (default " ")
---width : Width in pixels (default 1080)
+--src : File name of png image. (default "temporary") --alt : Word to insert into image.
+Alphabetic characters only. default is no insertion. (default " ") --width : Width in pixels (default 1080)
 --height : Height in pixels (default 1080)
---hex : Specify the background color. "random" will choose a random color. (default "e0e0e0")
---path : Output Directory (default "$HOME")
+--hex : Specify the background color. "random" will choose a random color. (default "e0e0e0") --path : Output directory. "pwd" selects the current directory. (default "$HOME")